 The premiums provision is made up of the provision for premiums written but not yet earned and the expected future profit or loss resulting from future payments under inforce policies.
-The provision for premiums written but not yet earned is recognized in the amount of the present values of the expected claim payments and costs (less commission) relating to the relevant policies.
+The provision for premiums written but not yet earned is recognized in the amount of the present values of the expected claim payments and costs (less acquisition commission) relating to the relevant policies.
 The expected profit or loss is determined for the outstanding premium income from in-force policies (installment payments and premiums from multi-year policies).
-The inflation-induced rise in claims expenses was also taken into account in the premiums provision.
+In the premiums provision too, the inflation-induced rise in claims expenses continued to be taken into account in the relevant risk segments, particularly for long-term policies.